 Let’s make fresh and tender Gyoza Wrappers from scratch!
 All you need is salt, water, and flour.
 That’s it!
 Watch the video tutorial and enjoy the fun and rewarding process.

-Gyoza wrappers are not one of those things that I usually make from scratch.
-While everything homemade is best in the ideal world, who has the time when you can easily buy them from grocery stores?
+Gyoza wrappers are not something that I used to make from scratch.
+While everything homemade is best in an ideal world, who has the time when you can easily buy them from Asian grocery stores?

-It wasn’t until when I took upon the challenge of making homemade gyoza wrappers that I realized it wasn’t as daunting and difficult as I’d thought.
-You’ll need only salt, water, and flour!
-The experience is so rewarding that I know you’ll enjoy making your own gyoza wrappers too.
+It wasn’t until I took upon the challenge of making homemade gyoza wrappers that I realized it wasn’t as daunting and difficult as I’d thought.
+You need only salt, water, and flour!
+The experience is so rewarding that I know you’ll enjoy learning how to make gyoza wrappers from scratch, too.

 Table of Contents